minthemiddle/martinbetzeu/source/_posts/mac-mail-distraction-free-mailmate.md

 slug: mac-mail-distraction-free-mailmate
 ---

 Email can eat up all your attention or can be a power tool to purposefully connect with your world.
 Setting a timebox is my tactic.
 I only read and answer mails in this slot.
+During the day I still want to send and find emails, so I want to avoid seeing new emails that might derail me from my initial plan.
 Having a sensitive setup will help you with not getting disturbed by email during your day.

 I use Mailmate, a powerfull customizable client.
 Here are my tipps for using it mindfully: